 National Book Festival

-The 23rd annual Library of Congress National Book Festival was held at the Walter E. Washington Convention Center in Washington, D.C., on Saturday, August 12.
-The event was free and open to the public, and this year’s festival theme was “Everyone Has a Story.”
-A selection of programs were live-streamed online and videos of all programs are available to watch after the festival.
+The 24th annual Library of Congress National Book Festival will be held at the Walter E. Washington Convention Center in Washington, D.C. on Saturday, August 24.
+The event is free and open to the public.
+A selection of programs will be live-streamed online, and videos of all programs will be available to watch after the Festival.

 Every year during the National Book Festival, a list of books representing the literary heritage of the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa and Northern Marianas is distributed by the Library of Congress’s Center for the Book.
 Each book is selected by a local Center for the Book or state library.